HIV Diagnoses Continuum

 • Rates are NOT available by Mode of Exposure

-• MMSC (formerly MSM) = Male-to-male Sexual Contact, IDU = Injection drug use, MMSC/IDU = Male-to-male Sexual Contact and Injection drug use, Hetero = Heterosexual Contact, Trans Sex Contact = Transgender Sexual Contact, Other = Other risk.
+• MMSC = Male-to-male Sexual Contact, IDU = Injection drug use, MMSC/IDU = Male-to-male Sexual Contact and Injection drug use, Hetero = Heterosexual Contact, Other Sex Contact = Other Sexual Contact, Other = Other Risk

 • This is primary, quantitative data.